 The honey on his frames probably came from Goldenrod nectar.
 The appearance of the Goldenrod honey comb was different than my comb.
 The flavour of the honey was more earthy too.
 My honey probably came from Japanese Knotweed and other floral sources that aren’t as distinctive as Goldenrod.
 It’s all good honey, though.
 At any rate, step one was to put all the frames in a rack on the decapping table.

 Step two was to remove the wax cappings from the frames of honey with a hot knife called a decapping knife:

 The heated knife melts through the wax…

 …and if we’re lucky, only the wax falls away.

 Most of my frames were thick and bulging in places.
 It was difficult to slide the knife smoothly beneath the caps.
 I subsequently lost a fair bit of honey along with the cappings.

 But that’s a small price to pay for the use of the extractor.
 I used a fork called a capping scratcher on a few of my frames instead of the knife.
 It was easier to poke holes in the caps that were bulging and bumpy.

 Each frame was placed in the extractor after decappping.

 Then we turned it on, waited a few minutes for it to spin the honey out of the frames, and then we turned on the tap:

-This is what I saw when I put some of our honey in a refractometer and looked into it like a spy glass:
+This is what I saw when I put some of my honey in a refractometer and looked into it like a spy glass: